MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 * Allow contingency time when agreeing broader project deadlines.
 Trunk integrity will not be compromised to meet your deadlines.

-Consider bringing planning together using an overarching ticket.
+Consider bringing planning together using an overarching issue.
 It can be very helpful for documenting and monitoring progress of your work.

 .. tip::